StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

 \subsection{Results and Analysis}

 We show the results on KGQA, TableQA, and Text-to-SQL tasks and analyze them respectively.

-\subsubsection{Evaluation on KGQA}
+\paratitle{Evaluation on KGQA.}

 Table~\ref{tab:kgqa} shows the results on KGQA datasets.
-First, ChatGPT can achieve performance comparable to the supervised learning model GraftNet~(\ie 61.2 \textit{v.s.} 66.4) on the WebQSP dataset, in a zero-shot setting without using KGs.
-It demonstrates that ChatGPT indeed grasps a certain amount of knowledge that can help it answer complex questions.
-However, on more difficult datasets that require multi-hop reasoning (\eg MetaQA-2hop and MetaQA-3hop), ChatGPT performs not well.
-It indicates that ChatGPT can not solely rely on its owned knowledge to answer difficult questions, and its augmentation with KGs is necessary.
-In contrast, when incorporating our proposed method to access KG, the performance of ChatGPT can be substantially improved, indicating the effectiveness of our proposed method for supporting LLM reasoning over KG.
-In our approach, we devise interfaces for structured data to efficiently read relevant information, and leverage ChatGPT to extract useful part and perform reasoning.
-We iterate the reading-then-reasoning procedure on devised interfaces sequentially, which can progressively capture more useful detailed evidence for finally obtaining the answer.
+First, LLMs can achieve performance comparable to the supervised learning model~(\ie 61.2 of ChatGPT \textit{v.s.} 66.4 of GraftNet and 48.3 of Davinci-003 \textit{v.s.} 46.7 of KV-Mem) on the WebQSP dataset, in a zero-shot setting without using KGs.
+It demonstrates that LLMs indeed grasp a certain amount of knowledge that can help them answer complex questions.
+However, on more difficult datasets that require multi-hop reasoning (\eg MetaQA-2hop and MetaQA-3hop), the two LLMs perform not well.
+It indicates that LLMs can not solely rely on their own knowledge to answer difficult questions, and their augmentation with KGs is necessary.
+In contrast, when incorporating our proposed method to access KG, the performance of Davinci-003 and ChatGPT can be both substantially improved, indicating the effectiveness of our proposed method for supporting LLMs reasoning over KG.
+By adding a few in-context exemplars~(\ie 15 for WQSP and 32 for MQA) to LLMs, we can further improve the model performance.
+In our approach, we devise interfaces for KG to efficiently read the relevant information, and leverage LLMs to extract useful parts and perform reasoning.
+We leverage the IRR procedure on devised interfaces sequentially, which can progressively capture more useful detailed evidence for finally obtaining the answer.

-\subsubsection{Evaluation on TableQA}
+\paratitle{Evaluation on TableQA.}

 Table~\ref{tab:table} shows the results on three TableQA datasets.
-First, with the full table as the prompt, ChatGPT can also achieve comparable performance as full-data supervised-tuning methods, but performs not well on more difficult WikiSQL datasets.
+First, with the full table as the prompt, ChatGPT can also achieve comparable performance on WTQ and TabFact as full-data supervised-tuning methods, but performs not well on more difficult WikiSQL datasets.
 It also indicates that LLMs have the capability of understanding the knowledge within table data to some extent.
-Second, our proposed method can also improve the performance of LLMs a lot.
+Second, our proposed method can consistently improve the performance of two LLMs a lot in both three datasets.
+At the same time, when adding 32 in-context exemplars to the LLMs, they can obtain further performance improvements.
 It indicates the effectiveness of our proposed method in helping LLMs reasoning over Table.
-Our approach provides a more effective way for ChatGPT to iteratively access and utilize the relevant information from the table, which reduces the influence from irrelevant and redundant information from the table.
+Our approach provides a more effective way for LLMs to iteratively access and utilize the relevant information from the table, which reduces the influence of irrelevant and redundant information.

-\subsubsection{Evaluation on Text-to-SQL}
+\paratitle{Evaluation on Text-to-SQL.}